-It’s worth mentioning that most of the tools discussed here won’t set you back more than a $100 a month and won’t take too long to implement.
+It’s worth mentioning that most of the monitoring tools discussed here won’t set you back more than $100 a month and won’t take too long to implement.
 They also work with most frameworks and languages.

 You have an early MVP, congrats!
 Without some fundamental visibility, however, how do you know it’s really working the way you intended it to?